MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 > [!NOTE]
 > When the cluster is specified, the database is mandatory.

-For more information about combining data from several databases in a query, see [cross-database queries](cross-cluster-or-database-queries.md).
+For more information about combining data from several databases in a query, please refer to [cross-database queries](cross-cluster-or-database-queries.md).

 ## Next steps